High fuel costs, falling prices hurt Transat

 INTENSE COMPETITION

-Air Transat reported a net loss of C$13.2 million ($12.9 million), or 35 Canadian cents a share, for its second quarter, ended April 30.
+Air Transat reported a net loss of C$13.2 million, or 35 Canadian cents a share, for its second quarter, ended April 30.
 That compares with a profit of C$8.7 million, or 23 Canadian cents a share, a year earlier.

 Its adjusted loss widened to 64 Canadian cents a share from a loss of 2 Canadian cents a share last year.